US expected to designate Kenya as major non-NATO ally, source says

 "It's very significant.
 No other sub-Saharan African country has it," he said.

-(Reporting by Andrea Shalal and Trevor Hunnicutt; Editing by Chris Reese and Sonali Paul)
+(Reporting by Andrea Shalal and Trevor Hunnicutt; Editing by Chris Reese, Sonali Paul and Lincoln Feast.)